EvolveWithProseeker/Proseeker/README.md

 Working is the directory in which the BresFiles are to be created.
 It is recommended that a specific directory be created for this.

 Iterations and Trys refer to the maximum number of k-means clustering interations to be performed and the number of time the k-means algorithm will be run with different centroid seeds respectively.
+This process works better the tighter the clusters are.
+As such It is suggest that a minimum of trys = 100 should be used while the default is 1000.
+This will result in some extra time spent preparing the library but produces more consistent, higher quality evolution runs.